Get Rates Near You!

 CIT

-CIT Bank offers a few types of CDs to meet various customer needs.
-These include term CDs, jumbo CDs, no penalty CDs, and RampUp CDs.
-Most options come with a minimum opening requirement.
+CIT Bank offers several types of CDs to meet various customer needs.
+These include term CDs, jumbo CDs, no-penalty CDs, and RampUp CDs.
+Most options have a minimum opening requirement.

 Marcus

-At Marcus by Goldman Sachs, you can find a no-penalty CD and withdraw the money you deposited seven days after you open it without paying a penalty.
-A $500 minimum deposit and terms range from seven to 13 months.
+At Marcus by Goldman Sachs, you can find a no-penalty CD and withdraw the money you deposited seven days after opening it without paying a penalty.
+There is a $500 minimum deposit, and terms range from seven to 13 months.

 Synchrony

-Synchrony’s online CDs come with a term between three to 60 months.
+Synchrony’s online CDs have terms of three to sixty months.
 To open one, you must make a minimum deposit of $2,000.
-There’s an early withdrawal penalty if you tap into the money before your term ends.
+If you withdraw money before your term ends, you’ll be subject to an early withdrawal penalty.

 U.S. Bank